 Classroom sessions are highly interactive and build on the diversity of students' work experience for the benefit of the whole cohort.
 Small groups provide opportunities for a person-centred approach to teaching, frequent small group discussions and the application of knowledge to students' own working environments.

 Start date: January

 Teaching takes place: Weekends (all day Friday and Saturday).
 Students attend one weekend each calendar month, and each module is taught over two weekends.

-Each core module requires one piece of coursework, and the two reflective modules make up a portfolio demonstrating personal reflection on learning and practice.
+Each core module requires one piece of coursework, and a written summative report based on a practical business issue.
 Students must pass Research Methods in Business prior to submitting their dissertation.

 Our validated courses may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.

 We ensure all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used on the course you are interested in can be found on the course page, by attending an Open Day or Open Evening, or contacting our teaching staff.